wizards-of-lua/wizards-of-lua/docs/_modules/Entity.md

   - name: rotationYaw
     type: number
     access: r/w
     description: "The 'rotationYaw' is the rotation of this entity around its Y axis in degrees.
-For example, a value of 0 means south, 90 is west, and 45 is south-west.
+    For example, a value of 0 means the entity is facing south.
+90 corresponds to west, and 45 to south-west.
     "
   - name: rotationPitch
     type: number
     access: r/w
     description: "The 'rotationPitch' is the rotation of this entity's head around its X axis in degrees.
-A value of -90 means straight up.
-A value of 90 means straight down.
+A value of -90 means the entity is looking straight up.
+A value of 90 means it is looking straight down.
     "
   - name: eyeHeight
     type: number